artyoomi/bananapi-f3-image/README.md

-# bananapi-f3-image
+## Description
-Yocto-based Linux distribution for Banana Pi F3
+This repository is designed to provide an easy way to create your own image for Banana Pi F3 based on Yocto Project.